Turan problems for $k$-geodetic digraphs: Acknowledgements

 \section{Acknowledgements}

-The research of the third author is partially supported by the National Research, Development and Innovation Office NKFIH, grants K132696 and Shota Rustaveli National Science Foundation of Georgia SRNSFG, grant number DI-18-118.
+The first author gratefully acknowledges funding support from EPSRC grant EP/W522338/1 and London Mathematical Society grant ECF-2021-27.
+The research of the third author is partially supported by the National Research, Development and Innovation Office NKFIH, grant K132696.